cervoise/blog/certifications/SLAE/Exo7-Crypter.md

 00 56 01                add    BYTE PTR [esi+0x1],dl
  ```

-Antoher way could  be investigate but this could increase the size of the shellcode regarding the trivial version.
+Another way could  be investigated but this could increase the size of the shellcode regarding the trivial version.

 # Alternatives

 RC4 or XTEA  are easy algorithms to code in assembly, some examples can be found https://github.com/aelfimow/rc4-asm or https://tinycrypt.wordpress.com/2018/01/24/xtea-block-cipher/.